cloudfour/transition-hidden-element/README.md

 If your `element` has child elements that should be transitioned out when hidden, you should pass them in as the `transitionedChildren` parameter.
 The utility will then wait for their transitions to complete before adding the `hidden` attribute to your `element`.

+Make sure these children do not have other ways that transitions can be triggered (e.g. hover or focus transitions).

 `transitionedChildren` defaults to an empty array.

 ### elementTransitionsOut `{Boolean}`